 How to communicate with different nationalities?

-At first, sending emails in multiple languages might seem overwhelming and difficult.
-If you only have a small client list, then it might actually not make sense because it actually is time consuming to create good emails in many languages.
-But if you already have a few hundred customers in one language then the investment will have a good return.
+At first, sending emails in Russian or otherwise in multiple languages might seem overwhelming and difficult.
+If you only have a small client list, then it might actually not make sense because it actually is time-consuming to create good emails in many languages.
+But if you already have a few hundred customers in one language, then the investment will have a good return.
 Clients really appreciate the personal approach!